maytheu/angular/README.md

 - <ng-content> styles are exposed in the parent component
 - :host{} is used to target the whole template and not the content of the template, inspecting the dom, angular uses the nghost identifier
 - ::ng-deep is a way of bypassing v.e, it ensure that a unique identifier is not attach the particular selector, i.e css can be used anywhere and not particlar to a component
+- the default view encapsulation is the emulated, none - uses the regular css and view encapsulation do not work, shodomdom is similar to emulated view encapsulation but its browser api not of angular in the component decorator, add encapsulation as part of the object viewencapsulation.{consant}